 Street Snippets is the most ambitious program I have created, not just because of the audience it targets, but for the potential of what it can do for an entire generation of school children.
 This is my chance to enhance the community I live in, to leave a legacy by focusing on the age group where it will have the most impact.

 I encourage you to talk to your school about Street Snippets.
 I am looking for visionary teachers who see the benefits of adding the program to their curriculum, and then helping spread the message to their peers at other schools and districts.
-It is my hope that by creating a free, easily accessible platform for teachers of young writers, we can work together to build the next generation of authors.
+It is my hope that by creating a simple, easily accessible platform for teachers of young writers, we can work together to build the next generation of authors.